iz-hafiz-ismail/Kotlin-Sub-Project/Live data + View Model/MatchScoreCounterLiveDataViewModel/readme.md

 - View Model Factory is optional same goes to two ways data binding (Use when it appropriate)
 - everything else explain in this project
 - bear in mind this project only for my future refrence.
-I just put explanation which might future me needed
+Nothing fancy, only barebone explanation
-- If something wrong with my code or explanation, feel free to tell me. i just a noob guys
+- If something wrong with my code or explanation, feel free to tell me. i am just a noob guys

 <br>
 <br>